haanjack/llm-inference-benchmark/README.md

     input_length: 1024
     output_length: 1024
     num_iteration: 8
+    batch_size: 256
 ```

+`batch_size` means vllm engine's batch size and it is `max-num-seqs` in vllm.

-There are several test cases are pre-written in:
+There are several test cases in `configs/benchmark_plans`.
  - test
  - sample
  - decode_heavy